Close

 Nature Inventions

-In this 3-part unit, students investigate structures and functions of rainforest animals.
+In this three-part unit, students investigate structures and functions of rainforest animals.
 Using this knowledge, they will then design and create an invention inspired by nature.
 This lesson is adaptable for in-class or at-home learning and aligned with SEEd standard 2.2.4.

 When you click send, you will be redirected to the curriculum download page.
 Make sure your browser allows pop-ups or redirection for this page before you submit.